Tillie the Toiler (1927 film)

 Tillie the Toiler is a 1927 American silent film comedy produced by Cosmopolitan Productions and released through Metro Goldwyn Mayer studios.
 It is based on Russ Westover's popular comic strip Tillie the Toiler.
 The film was directed by Hobart Henley and stars Marion Davies.

-It was remade under the same title in 1941.
+Another adaptation of the same title was released in 1941.

+Plot

+The story revolves around Tillie Jones, a young, aspirational working girl who moves to the big city to work and support her family.
+After landing a job at a clothing factory, Tillie soon finds herself embroiled in romantic relationships and office politics.
+Tillie has to deal with the attention of other suitors while also attracting the attention of her boss, Mr. Simpkins.
+Tillie's wit and tenacity are put to the test as she tries to succeed in both her personal and professional lives throughout the entire movie.
+The narrative is full of amusing incidents, miscommunications, and, in the end, Tillie's victory over hardship.